-Music figures prominently in Methodist worship, a tradition that goes all the way back to our founder, John Wesley, who even took the trouble to include instructions on how to sing hymns in worship, found in his hymnal, Select Hymns: with Tunes Annext, published in 1761.
+Music figures prominently in Methodist worship, a tradition that goes all the way back to our founder, John Wesley, who even took the trouble to include on how to sing hymns in worship, found in his hymnal, Select Hymns: with Tunes Annext, published in 1761.
 Wesley’s younger brother, Charles, was a prolific hymn-writer whose familiar hymns are sung not only in United Methodist churches, but in virtually every other faith tradition.

 Pinnacle View UMC is no exception to this deep and abiding appreciation for music in worship, as seen in the liturgies of our Sunday worship.
 Much care is devoted to selecting music that supports the theme being considered in the scripture, sermon and meditation each week.
 If you appreciate this level of attention to detail, you will enjoy our worship.